Sustainable Development Goal 6: Target 6.3: Improve water quality, wastewater treatment, and safe reuse

 The current status for Indicator 6.3.2 is that: "Preliminary estimates from 79 mostly high- and higher-middle income countries in 2019 suggest that, in about one quarter of the countries, less than half of all household wastewater flows were treated safely."

-Preserving natural sources of water is very important to achieve universal access to safe and affordable drinking water.
+Preserving natural sources of water is very important to achieve universal access to safe and affordabledrinking water.

-Target 6.4: Increase water-use efficiency and ensure freshwater supplies
+Target 6.4: Increase water-use efficiency and ensure fresh water supplies

-Target 6.4 is formulated as "By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity."
+Target 6.4 is formulated as "By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of fresh water to address water scarcity and substantially reduce the number of people suffering from water scarcity."